quicwg/base-drafts/draft-ietf-quic-transport.md

 Regular QUIC packets are "containers" of frames.
-When an endpoint receives an ACK frame for one or more transmitted packets, all frames in the acknowledged packets are considered to have been delivered to the peer, with one exception.
+When an endpoint receives an ACK frame for one or more transmitted packets, all frames in the acknowledged packets are considered to have been received and processed by the peer, with one exception.
 A PATH_CHALLENGE frame (see {{frame-path-challenge}}) is used to validate a peer's ownership of its address.
 An ACK frame received for a PATH_CHALLENGE frame is not adequate to indicate that the PATH_CHALLENGE was in fact received.
 A PATH_CHALLENGE is considered acknowledged only when the corresponding PATH_RESPONSE (see {{frame-path-response}}) is received for it.

 A packet is never retransmitted whole.
 How an endpoint handles the loss of a frame depends on the type of the frame.
 Some frames are simply retransmitted,